javirk/Person_remover/README.md

 Versión en español disponible [aquí](README_es.md).

+Would you like to travel to a turistic spot and yet appear alone in the photos?

 _Person remover_ is a project that combines Pix2Pix and YOLO arhitectures in order to remove people or other objects from photos.For Pix2Pix, the code from [Tensorflow](https://www.tensorflow.org/beta/tutorials/generative/pix2pix) has been adapted, whereas for YOLO, the code has been adapted from https://github.com/zzh8829/yolov3-tf2.